Fast facts

 Overview of superannuation

-- Employers must pay the super guarantee charge (SGC) if they do not provide the minimum super guarantee for their eligible workers.
+• Employers must pay the super guarantee charge (SGC) if they do not provide the minimum super guarantee for their eligible employees.

-- The minimum super guarantee contribution is an amount calculated by multiplying the employee's ordinary time earnings by the current super guarantee rate and must be paid at least four times per year.
+• The minimum super guarantee contribution is an amount calculated by multiplying the employee's ordinary time earnings by the current super guarantee rate.

 Working out if you have to pay super